chromaui/learnstorybook.com/content/visual-testing-handbook/react/en/introduction.md

     type="video/mp4"/>
 </video>

-The core issue is that much of a UIs inherent complexity is visual — the specifics of how generated HTML and CSS render on the user's screen.
+The core issue is that much of a UI's inherent complexity is visual — the specifics of how generated HTML and CSS render on the user's screen.

 Unit tests are perfect for evaluating concrete outputs: `2 + 2 === 4`.
 But they're not great for UI because it's tough to discern which details of HTML or CSS impact appearance and how.
 For example, HTML changes don't always affect the UI look and feel.